-If I’m being honest, I’d never heard of Fitzrovia until about twenty years ago.
+If I’m being honest, I’d never heard of Fitzrovia until about twenty five years ago.
 Then one afternoon, I caught the back end of a play on Radio 4 called Twenty Thousand Streets Under The Sky.
 Not a lot on the Dial-Up Internet back then, only the authors’ name, Patrick Hamilton.

 I called in at my local bookshop (Ask your Grandparents!) and was delighted to find that the owner was a bit of a Hamilton aficionado.
 She explained that the play I had heard was based on a trilogy of books written in 1935.
 A little about Hamiltons life was passed on and I left the shop with, The Midnight Bell, the first part of the trilogy.

 I quickly progressed through the other two parts and began on some of his other works.
 I don’t intend this to be a piece of literary criticism, only to say that Hamilton draws on the seedier side of London Life in most of his books and that his semi-biographical observations about his surroundings, in many cases Fitzrovia, and human nature in general, make them a very good read.

 It was in these novels that my interest in Fitzrovia grew, and many years later, I started taking friends around the area, culminating in the Finding Fitzrovia audio tour.